-I place my bullet journal open to the day on my desk.
+I place my bullet journal open to the day on my desk so I can jot down journal ideas.
 I can switch back and forth to my monthly view or daily view of tasks quickly and it helps me stay focussed.

 I know exactly what needs to be done for that day.

 This has more than doubled my productivity as a mom blogger.
 I was shocked!